Paper Chromatography: Is Black Ink Really Black?

 To make sure you can compare your results, as many of your materials as possible should remain constant.
 This means that the temperature, type of water used, size of paper strips, where the ink is placed onto the paper etc. should remain the same throughout the experiment.

-- Cut the filter paper into strips approximately 2 centimeters (cm) wide by 6.5 cm long.
+- Cut the chromatography paper into strips approximately 2 centimeters (cm) wide by 6.5 cm long.
 Prepare a total of 15 chromatography strips this way.

 - Take one of the chromatography strips and use a ruler and pencil to draw a line across it horizontally 1 cm from the bottom.
-This is the origin line, see Figure 2 below for details.
+This is the origin line or baseline, see Figure 3 below for details.
 Repeat this step for all 15 of the chromatography strips.

-Figure 2.
-Each chromatography strip will have an origin line.
+Figure 3.
+Each chromatography strip will have an origin line (baseline).
 The pen/marker ink to be tested will be spotted in the middle of the origin line.

 - Use a pencil to label which pen/marker you spotted on the chromatography strip.
 Do not use a pen labeling the strips: the ink will run when the solvent passes through the strips.